5 Recommendations to Maximize the Learning Experience, and What Virtual Learning Experts™ Need to Know

 - Decide how social learning, like Communities of Practice, can support the learner before, during, and after the campaign.

-- Virtual classroom facilitators can drive the emotional engagement throughout the campaign by bringing all the pieces into the classroom when appropriate and discussing them on the forums when it makes sense to do so.
+- Virtual classroom facilitators can drive emotional engagement throughout the campaign by bringing all the pieces into the classroom when appropriate and discussing them on the forums when it makes sense to do so.
 Facilitators know their learners and can help make connections to elements of the campaign that are most relevant or useful for them.
-Learning campaigns allow facilitators to be the ‘guide on the side’, showing learners where various resources are and when they could be used, not just the ‘sage on the stage’ handing them out to everyone regardless of their individual needs.
+Learning campaigns allow facilitators to be the ‘guide on the side’ showing learners where various resources are and when they could be used.
+Not just the ‘sage on the stage’ handing them out to everyone regardless of their individual needs.

-- Virtual classroom producers can drive environmental engagement by ensuring all materials are accessible to all, providing support when required and even helping to track who’s accessing what and when.
+- Virtual classroom producers can drive environmental engagement by ensuring all materials are accessible to all while providing support when required and even helping to track who’s accessing what and when.

-- Virtual Learning Coaches™ must understand the blend of the learning campaign to ensure they can support designers, facilitators and producers to make connections for learners to the content and their experiences.
+- Virtual Learning Coaches™ must understand the blend of the learning campaign to ensure they can support designers, facilitators, and producers to make connections for learners to content and their experiences.

-If you’re ready to ‘Just Do It’ (yeah, I went there) and create your own better blended learning even faster using campaign design, don’t miss the expert seminar!
-Of course, it’s not just one seminar, it’s a whole learning campaign so you’ll have access to all sorts of formal and informal training as you explore instructional strategies, techniques and technologies and you’ll get all the tools you need to design your own blended learning campaigns.
+If you’re ready to ‘Just Do It’ and create your own better blended learning even faster using campaign design, don’t miss the expert seminar.
+Of course, it’s not just one seminar.
+It’s a whole learning campaign so you’ll have access to all sorts of formal and informal training as you explore instructional strategies, techniques, and technologies.
+You’ll get all the tools you need to design your blended learning campaigns.

 Are you wondering how to design entire live online learning events?
 We can help with our Trends in Virtual Training - Expert Seminar Series workshop Create Better Blended Learning Faster Using Campaign Design.
 And there are 11 more trending workshop topics for you to explore!